Policy

 Housing

-The city must build affordable housing so that the people who work in Bonita can afford to live in Bonita.
-This would help with traffic as well because workers would not have to drive from Fort Myers, Cape Coral, Lehigh or Immokalee.
-One of the ways we do that is by making it easy to put apartments on or above commercial space in every shopping area.
-The city could also allow homeowners with lots that are big enough to build accessory dwelling units (ADUs) that take the form of guest homes or garage apartments.
+The need for housing is increasing as Bonita grows.
+The city needs affordable housing so that the people that work here can live here.
+One way to do that is by increasing mixed-use zoning, allowing apartments on or above commercial spaces in every shopping area.
+Another way is to allow homeowners with larger lots to build accessory dwelling units (ADUs) that take the form of guest homes or garage apartments.